connorjburton/replay-load-test/README.md

 This tool has been written in 4 (to be 5) different lanaguages and/or runtimes.
 Each with it's own `Dockerfile`.

+You will not see output until the end of the evaluation, you can turn on Nginx logging by enabling `access_log` in `scripts/bin-web-app/server.conf`.

-There are two main ways to run these evaluations
+There are two ways to run these evaluations.

 ### Locally via Docker Compose